-Dr. Skuta is the President and Chief Executive Officer of the Dean McGee Eye Institute and the Edward L. Gaylord Professor and Chair of the University of Oklahoma College of Medicine's Department of Ophthalmology in Oklahoma City.
+Dr. Skuta is the President and Chief Executive Officer of the Dean McGee Eye Institute and the Edward L. Gaylord Professor and Chair and Regents' Professor of the University of Oklahoma (OU) College of Medicine's Department of Ophthalmology in Oklahoma City.
 A native of Illinois, he received his undergraduate and medical degrees from the University of Illinois at Urbana-Champaign and the University of Illinois College of Medicine respectively.
 He completed an ophthalmology residency at the University of Wisconsin - Madison, where he was chief resident, and a glaucoma fellowship at the Bascom Palmer Eye Institute in Miami.
 Dr. Skuta also served on the faculty at the University of Michigan's W. K. Kellogg Eye Center from 1987 to 1992.